 Try Over-the-Counter Skin-Lightening Creams

-Over-the-counter skin lightening creams can be effective in lightening brown spots.
+Over-the-counter skin lightening creams may be effective in lightening brown spots.
 Look for products with 2 percent hydroquinone in them.
-Popular OTC creams include Porcelana ($14) and Ebanel Dark Spot Remover ($17).
-Apply these to live spots twice daily.
+Popular OTC creams include Porcelana ($15).
+Apply these to liver spots twice daily.
 These should help lighten them, but they likely won't go away completely.

 "Another great product for pigment prevention is Even Tone serum from SkinBetter Science," notes Marino.
 "It is a pigment inhibiting and evening serum that helps to brighten and unify the complexion."

 Of note, hydroquinone is a fairly controversial ingredient.
 It isn't always safe for darker skin tones and violates the Byrdie Clean Beauty Pledge.
 "Hydroquinone on darker skin can cause some lightening of the normal pigmentation as well as the liver spots, leading to a more blotchy final result," Miller cautions.
 "In rare cases, a condition called exogenous ochronosis (unexpected dark spots in the area treated) can occur if hydroquinone is used for too long."
-As with introducing any new ingredient or treatment to your skincare routine, consult a dermatologist before starting a hydroquinone regiment.
+As with introducing any new ingredient or treatment to your skincare routine, consult a dermatologist before starting a hydroquinone regimen.

 Talk to Your Derm About Prescription-Strength Creams

 Some doctors prescribe Tretinoin to combat sunspots.
 Tretinoin is a form of vitamin A and is proven to improve the appearance of fine lines, wrinkles, and liver spots.
 It comes in many brand forms including Renova, Retin-A, Avita, Retacnyl, or Stieva-A. There are also generic versions available that may cost you less money.